Maronato/django-vue-template/README.md

 To do so:
 - open up your backend on [`http://api.localhost`](http://api.localhost) or wherever it is
-- login using your superuser account (defined in your `env-backend.env` file)
+- log in using your superuser account (defined in your `env-backend.env` file)
 - click on **Social Application**
 - click on **Add Social Application**
 - Select `Google` as the *Provider*